Thanksgiving Communication Tools for Kids with Autism

 These downloadable, easy-to-use wristbands are meant for children who may be nonverbal and instead communicate through gestures or vocalizations, due to symptoms related to autism or a speech delay.
 Embellished with “Happy Thanksgiving” and themed pictures, adults can print them out and cut along the lines for children to wrap around their wrists.
 Plain paper works fine, but they can also be laminated for extra support.
 You can use the included saying, “Happy Thanksgiving!” or write your own message.

 The purpose of wristbands is to promote a connection (or “joint attention,” as it’s known in the speech world) with their communication partner.
-When this kiddo waves at a family member or friend while wearing the special Thanksgiving bracelet, it will serve as their way of communicating, “Happy Thanksgiving!”
+When this child waves at a family member or friend while wearing the special Thanksgiving bracelet, it will serve as their way of communicating, “Happy Thanksgiving!”
 After the child waves or shows their wristband to someone else, the goal is for others to reinforce the child’s communication attempt by engaging with the child, such as through play, tickling, repeating the phrase or another desired response.

 We suggest starting out with a fairly basic phrase, like “Happy Thanksgiving,” but if your child is ready for the next step, parents can also incorporate wristbands that focus on choices, such as “yes” and “no.”